wp-plugins/external-video-for-everybody/readme.txt

 approach.
 I also offer an options page where you can define site-wide default paths and dimensions.
 The defaults can be overridden in any particular shortcode, but if most of your video resides in the same place and has consistent dimensions, site-wide defaults keep the shortcodes simple.
 Soukenik's shortcodes give you more control over playback options.

-**Important:** The Safari browser will autobuffer the media files you link to using this plugin.
+**Important:** Unless you use VideoJS, the Safari browser will autobuffer the media files you link to using this plugin.
 Depending on how many movies you serve on a single page, and on how large they are, autobuffering can significantly slow your clients' browsers, and it can also hit your bandwidth.
-Please bear this in mind when considering use of this plugin.

 For a discussion of autobuffering in html5 see: http://daringfireball.net/2009/12/html5_video_unusable